sith-lab/qprac/README.md

 - **Python3** (recommended: version 3.10 or above).

 #### Hardware Dependencies
-- **Personal Server**: A CPU with at least 128GB of memory and 64+ cores is recommended to run all benchmarks efficiently.
+- **Personal Server**: A system with at least 128GB of memory and 64+ cores is recommended to run all benchmarks efficiently.

 ---